 (i) No settlement.
 An agreed order is not a settlement agreement and does not contain a covenant not to sue or provide protection from contributions claims.

 (ii) Initiation.
-Discussions for an agreed order may be initiated by a potentially liable person, a prospective purchaser, or Ecology.
+Discussions for an agreed order may be initiated by a potentially liable person, a prospective purchaser, or ecology.

 (c) Enforcement order.
 Ecology may issue an enforcement order requiring a potentially liable person to conduct remedial action.
 See RCW 70A.305.050(1) and WAC 173-340-540.

 (3) Ecology-conducted remedial action.
 Ecology may take appropriate remedial action to investigate or clean up a site at any time.
 Ecology typically conducts remedial action when a potentially liable person cannot be identified or when such persons are technically or financially unable to conduct remedial action.
 Ecology may seek to recover its remedial action costs from potentially liable persons.
-Except for emergency actions and initial investigations, Ecology will make a reasonable effort to notify potentially liable persons before conducting remedial action.
+Except for emergency actions and initial investigations, ecology will make a reasonable effort to notify potentially liable persons before conducting remedial action.
 See RCW 70A.305.030(1) and 70A.305.050(3).

 WAC 173-340-515 Independent remedial actions.